MBCProject/mbc-markdown/yfaq/README.md

 While malware sometimes acts as a surrogate for an adversary (i.e., there is overlap between malware and adversary behavior), there are aspects unique to malware, mostly notably anti-analysis characteristics that are only identified during analysis: [ANTI-BEHAVIORAL ANALYSIS](../anti-behavioral-analysis) and [ANTI-STATIC ANALYSIS](../anti-static-analysis).
 Some MBC behaviors may be appropriate for inclusion in ATT&CK, but it is up to the ATT&CK team to identify them and integrate the content.

-### MBC v1.0 included ATT&CK techniques?
-Why is MBC Beta a stand-alone *supplement* to ATT&CK? ###
+### MBC 1.0 included ATT&CK techniques?
+Why is MBC v2.0 a stand-alone *supplement* to ATT&CK? ###

 Although we believe that to most effectively support malware analysis, MBC should provide a complete set of malware-related behaviors, updates to ATT&CK, including addition of new platforms (e.g., ICS and cloud), make it difficult to keep MBC current.
 Also, most malware vendors using ATT&CK in their reporting consider the complete set of ATT&CK techniques, even though some techniques are never used.
-Consequently, MBC Beta defines new, malware-related behaviors, as well as malware-focused enhancements to ATT&CK techniques, but it no longer defines a restricted set of ATT&CK techniques that pertains to malware.
+Consequently, MBC v2.0 defines new, malware-related behaviors, as well as malware-focused enhancements to ATT&CK techniques, but it no longer defines a restricted set of ATT&CK techniques that pertains to malware.

 ### Is there a formal relationship between ATT&CK and MBC? ###